yurirocha15/Gradius/README.md

 ## Gradius
 C++ game using SDL Libraries

-Developed as a Final Project of the second year course Object-oriented Programming, at the University of Brasilia, Brazil.
+Final Project of the second year course Object-oriented Programming, at the University of Brasilia, Brazil.

-Developers:
+Developed by:
-Jhonantans Moraes Rocha
+ - Jhonantans Moraes Rocha
-Raphael Arthur Resende
+ - Raphael Arthur Resende
-Yuri Gonçalves Rocha
+ - Yuri Gonçalves Rocha

 ## Required Libraries